-CSC 102 INTRODUCTION TO COMPUTER SCIENCE
+CSC\ 102 INTRODUCTION TO COMPUTER SCIENCE 3 semester hours

 This introductory course emphasizes the impact computers have on society and our interaction with them.
 Students are also given an introduction to information retrieval using e-mail and Internet access both through our online course delivery system, Blackboard, and through other online search techniques.
 Topics include CPU, peripheral equipment, software applications, programming languages, computer ethics, and computer crime.
 The history of the computer and the capabilities and limitations of these devices are also presented.
 Students are also introduced to applications such as Word, Excel, and PowerPoint.
-Prerequisite: Eligibility for ENG 101.
+Prerequisite: Eligibility for ENG\ 101.

-CSC 104 INTRODUCTION TO LOGIC AND PROGRAMMING
+CSC\ 104 INTRODUCTION TO LOGIC AND PROGRAMMING

 Study of computer programming and logic as applied to real world problems with solutions designed and implemented in the C programming language.
 Topics include set theory, Boolean algebra, truth tables, logic to program translation, basic algorithm development, generic selection and repetition, data types and memory variables, and the use of common programming tools.
-Prerequisites: Eligibility for ENG 101 and a grade of "C" or better in MAT 085 or MAT 095, or satisfactory scores on the math placement test.
+Prerequisites: Eligibility for ENG\ 101 AND MAT\ 137X.

-CSC 180 COMPUTER ETHICS
+CSC\ 180 COMPUTER ETHICS

 A study in the ethics of computer usage as it applies to the Internet.
 Issues discussed include privacy, speech and regulation of the Internet, security, intellectual property and codes of ethics and conduct.
 Case studies in each area will be examined.
-Prerequisite: Eligibility for ENG 101.
+Prerequisite: Eligibility for ENG\ 101.

-CSC 223 JAVA PROGRAMMING I
+CSC\ 223 JAVA PROGRAMMING I

 A course in the Java programming language that uses modular programming and emphasizes object oriented techniques.
-This course will address event driven programming in the Windows environment and interfaces to the internet.
-This course may fulfill an advanced programming language requirement.
-Prerequisite: CSC 104 with a grade of "C" or better.
+This course will address event driven programming in the Windows environment and interfaces to the Internet.
+Prerequisite: CSC\ 104 with a "C" or better.

-CSC 233 DATABASE DEVELOPMENT I
+CSC\ 233 DATABASE DEVELOPMENT I

 Course covers the concepts of data organization for designing databases and creating business computer systems.
 Data schemes and structures, querying, searching, updating and editing, indexing, sorting, screen formatting, and linking files will be emphasized.
 Students will develop queries using standard SQL.
-Prerequisite: CSC 104 with a grade of "C" or better.
+Taking CSC\ 250 concurrently is HIGHLY recommended.
+Prerequisite: CSC\ 104 with a "C" or better.

-CSC 234 DATABASE DEVELOPMENT II
+CSC\ 234 DATABASE DEVELOPMENT II

 This course addresses advanced topics in database management including SQL coding for database creation and access with platform independence.
 Data normalization and relational calculus are covered as the theory of data access.
 Major database management packages will be discussed, installed and administered.
 Actual business scenarios will be developed, and solutions created for them.
-Prerequisite: CSC 233 with a grade of "C" or better.
+Prerequisite: CSC\ 233 with a "C" or better.

-CSC 236 INTRODUCTION TO CLIENT-SERVER SYSTEMS
+CSC\ 236 INTRODUCTION TO CLIENT-SERVER SYSTEMS

 A course in the design and development of n-tier clientserver applications.
 Students will develop both web and intranet solutions for multi-platform projects.
 Topics will include human computer interfaces, client application development, brokers and remote procedure calls, server programming and scripting, and database integration.
 Students will analyze case studies of real world applications, and build their own working versions.
-Prerequisite: CSC 223 with a grade of "C" or better.
+Prerequisite: CSC\ 223 with a "C" or better.

-CSC 250 SYSTEMS ANALYSIS & DESIGN
+CSC\ 250 SYSTEMS ANALYSIS & DESIGN

 Introduction to analysis and design of business management systems through the three stages of business system design: analysis of information flow, systems specification and equipment, and selection and implementation of the system.
 Project management, requirements planning, feasibility analysis, and project estimating will be discussed.
-Prerequisite/Corequisite: CSC 233 with a grade of "C" or better.
+Taking CSC\ 233 concurrently is HIGHLY recommended.
+Prerequisite: CSC\ 104 with a "C" or better.

-CSC 295 COOPERATIVE EDUCATION/WORK EXPERIENCE
+CSC\ 295 COOPERATIVE EDUCATION/WORK EXPERIENCE